 This chapter is dedicated to warning young men about sexual sins.
-Solomon warned his son about the sweet-talking strange woman - a whore (Pr 5:1-7).
-This proverb concludes a long sentence, in which he warns his children to stay far away from her, lest they end up destroying their lives and grieving hopelessly for not listening to his instruction (Pr 5:8-13).
+Solomon warned his son about the sweet-talking strange woman – a whore (Pr 5:1-7).
+This proverb concludes a long sentence, in which he warned his children to stay far away from her, lest they end up destroying their lives and grieving hopelessly for ignoring his instruction (Pr 5:8-13).

 To whom much is given shall much be required (Luke 12:47-48).
 If pastors, parents, teachers, and friends warned you against sexual sins, then your guilt and punishment will be more severe for sinning against greater knowledge.
 Consider the grief and guilt that Samson and David felt for their fornication (Judges 16:20-21; Ps 51:8).
 Is it true, reader, that you have been taught and warned about sexual sins?
 Then flee for your life!

 Sex is a great gift from God, but He limited it to marriage with one spouse (Pr 5:15-19), severely condemning any other intimacy (Pr 5:20-23).
-Though young men burn with sexual desire from God-given testosterone, they are to keep their bodies under control and limit any sexual thoughts or activity to a wife (Pr 5:19; I Cor 6:13-20; I Thess 4:3-8; Heb 13:4).
+Young men burn with sexual desire from God-given testosterone, but they must rule their bodies and limit sexual thoughts or activity to a wife only (Pr 5:19; I Cor 6:13-20; I Thes 4:3-8; Heb 13:4).

-The world is obsessed with sex.
+The world is obsessed with sex, mostly sinful sex outside of marriage, and even unnatural sex with the same gender.
 Morality has died.
 Younger and younger children seek it.
 Advertisers exploit it.
 Entertainers promote it.
 Legislators excuse it.
 Parents allow it.
 Pharmacists protect it.
-Women wear less in public; many are whores - killing inhibitions to accept casual sex.
+Women wear less in public; many are whores – killing inhibitions to accept casual sex.
 The temptations for men (and women) have never been greater.

-In that day, you will wish the pastor had preached longer!
-Your parents had been stricter!
-Your pastor had preached harder!
-Your parents had punished more severely!
-You will wish you could go back and attend church differently!
-You will wish you had listened!
-The change in your perspective will be unbelievably great in only one second of time!
+In that day, you will wish the pastor had preached longer, your parents had been stricter, your pastor had preached harder, and your parents had punished more severely.
+You will wish you could go back and attend church differently.
+You will wish you had listened.
+The change in your perspective will be unbelievably great in only one second of time.